Ryanmccthy19/Monster-Celsius-Pairs-Trading/README.md

 Although the strategy generated a positive return, its low Sharpe ratio and relatively large drawdown indicate weak risk-adjusted performance.
 Transaction costs further reduced the strategy's returns.

-The project demonstrates the importance of:

-* Distinguishing **correlation from cointegration**
-* Testing assumptions behind mean-reversion strategies
-* Avoiding look-ahead bias in backtesting
-* Accounting for transaction costs
-* Evaluating strategies using risk-adjusted performance

 ## Future Improvements

 Potential improvements include testing additional stock pairs, adding out-of-sample testing, experimenting with different rolling windows and trading thresholds, and comparing the return-based hedge ratio with a traditional cointegration-based price spread.